Communicating good science in clear, well-written English can be challenging for non-native speakers.

 I completed professional training in English-language editing and founded my own editing business, Bacon Editing.
 With my writing skills, sound grasp of English-language mechanics, and deep scientific background, I have the necessary knowledge and skills to help you get your work published.

-Your manuscript is in safe hands: I am an Advanced Professional Member of the Society for Editors and Proofreaders and adhere to their code of practice.
+Your manuscript is in safe hands: I am an Advanced Professional Member of the Chartered Institute of Editing and Proofreading and adhere to their code of practice.

 Let’s talk!
 Contact me today and learn what I can do for you.